rsupanta/django-blog/README.md

 ### The Final Step

-Finally, you're at the bottom!
+Finally, you're at the bottom!<br/>
 After Superuser created successfully, run Django-server:

 ```